-'I make this statement of my own free will.
-I understand that I do not have to say - anything.
-This statement may be given in evidence.' - 3.
-When a person, on the occasion of being charged with or informed they may be prosecuted for any offence, asks to make a statement which relates to any such offence and wants to write it they shall: - (a) unless the restriction on drawing adverse inferences from silence, see Annex C, applied when they were so charged or informed they may be prosecuted, be asked to write out and sign the following before writing what they want to say: 'I make this statement of my own free will.
+- 6. If a person says they would like someone to write the statement for them, a police officer, or other police staff shall write the statement. - 7.
+If the person has not been charged with, or informed they may be prosecuted for, any offence to which the statement they want to make relates they shall, before starting, be asked to sign, or make their mark, to the following: - (a) unless the statement is made at a time when the restriction on drawing adverse inferences from silence applies, see Annex C: 'I,, wish to make a statement.
+I want someone to write down what I say.
 I understand that I do not have to say anything but that it may harm my defence if I do not mention when questioned something which I later rely on in court.
-This statement may be given in evidence.'; - (b) if the restriction on drawing adverse inferences from silence applied when they were so charged or informed they may be prosecuted, be asked to write out and sign the following before writing what they want to say:
+This statement may be given in evidence.'; - (b) if the statement is made at a time when the restriction on drawing adverse inferences from silence applies: 'I,, wish to make a statement.
+I want someone to write down what